binaryage/dirac/readme.md

 Configuration options from later source override settings from previous sources.

-Environmental variables have always prefix DIRAC_ and are named after option key in the config map.
+Environmental variables have always a prefix "DIRAC" and are named after option key in the config map.
+We use [environ library](https://github.com/weavejester/environ) for reading environmental settings, so you have multiple ways where to define them: environmental variables, Java system properties or `.lein-env` file.
+Please refer to their docs, you can for example use `lein-environ` plugin to specify environmental variables directly in `project.clj` (in your leiningen profiles).
+Alternatively `lein-boot` for boot scenario.

 ##### Dirac Agent configuration